cloudbees/pipeline-editor-plugin/README.md

 This will set up the js tooling needed and automatically build the changes to the source js which is stored in main/js to the plugin directory (just reload the browser after that).

+The magic happens in src/main/js/ (pipelineeditor.js is the main entry point for the plugin).